appukuttan-shailesh/CONECT-INT_website/content/event/2023-09-22_coding-club-CONECT/index.md

 projects: []
 tags:
 - events
-title: '2023-09-22: monthly coding club by CONECT'
+title: '2023-09-22: Coding Club x CONECT on Optuna'
-summary: 'Sharing advanced computational tools for neuroscience and open science'
+subtitle: 'Sharing advanced computational tools for neuroscience and open science'
+summary: 'Coding Club x CONECT this week: Optuna'
 ---

-* When: Friday 22th Sept ***11.00am to 12.00am***
+* When: On Fridays at ***11.00am to 12.00am***
 * Where: _salle Laurent Vinay (INT)_

-This is the first occurrence of monthly sessions on advanced computational tools for neuroscience and open science to occur during the [coding club](https://framateam.org/int-marseille/channels/coding-club) organized by the [NIT](https://www.int.univ-amu.fr/plateformes/nit).
+This is the first occurrence of monthly sessions on advanced computational tools for neuroscience to occur during the [coding club](https://framateam.org/int-marseille/channels/coding-club) organized by the [NIT](https://www.int.univ-amu.fr/plateformes/nit).

-> Come to share and test recent computational tools that are useful for neuromodeling, analyzing data and much more.
-The focus is on python packages of interest for the local neuroscientific community, both theoreticians and experimentalists.
+This Friday 22th Sept, we will have a look into [Optuna](https://optuna.org/), which is a generic-purpose optimizer for hyperparameters.
+It combines a diversity of [modern search algorithms](https://optuna.readthedocs.io/en/stable/tutorial/10_key_features/003_efficient_optimization_algorithms.html) to optimize models in a black-box fashion, namely defining hyperparameters to optimize and an objective/cost function.
+Check the [tutorials](https://optuna.readthedocs.io/en/stable/tutorial/index.html) for further information.

+> COME TO SHARE AND TEST RECENT COMPUTATIONAL TOOLS FOR NEUROMODELING, ANALYZING YOUR DATA AND MUCH MORE!

+The general purpose of these sessions is in line with the Coding Club on promoting open science in our daily practice.
+The focus of the CONECT contributions is on advanced (e.g. python, R, etc.) computational packages of interest for the local neuroscientific community, both theoreticians and experimentalists.
+Methodological questions like how to model specific neuronal systems and fitting experimental data are also in the scope of these sessions, with again a focus on practical tools related to simulation and analysis.

 {{% callout note %}}
 To CONECT members: Propose topics at [Coding Club x CONECT](https://amubox.univ-amu.fr/f/1359219652).